 A true melting pot when it comes to staple ingredients – from chicken, wheat, corn, and bread – these components are key in just about any quintessential American food.
 The most recognisable ones are the all-time classics such as pizzas, burgers, hotdogs and pot pies.
 However, when it comes to defining the cuisine by locality, it is a different matter altogether.

 The Northeast (Maine, New Hampshire, Massachusetts) offers an abundance of seafood-centric dishes, given its strategic location near the Atlantic Ocean.
-Lobsters and clams in particular are heavily used, with popular dishes such as the lobster roll and clam chowder earning a name for themselves.
+Lobsters and clams in particular are heavily used, with popular dishes such as the lobster roll and seafood chowder earning a name for themselves.

 Known as the breadbasket of America, the Midwest (Illinois, Michigan, Wisconsin) serves as the centre for grain production, most notably wheat, corn and soy.
-An apt reflection of its common resources, Midwestern dishes are usually satisfying and hearty meals such as bread pudding, Chicago deep dish pizza and pork tenderloin sandwiches.
+An apt reflection of its common resources, Midwestern dishes are usually satisfying and hearty meals such as bread pudding, Chicago deep dish pizza and sandwiches.

 Install this webapp on your iPhoneInstall this webapp on your iPadInstall this webapp on your Android phoneInstall this webapp on your Windows phone

 Tap the share icon below and choose add to homescreen.Tap the share icon above and choose add to homescreen.Tap the share icon below and choose add to homescreen.Tap the share icon below and choose add to homescreen.